reanimate/reanimate/videos/color-theory/SCRIPT.md

 light can stimulate that cone without also stimulating one or two other cones.
 So, to make colors easier, the LMS space was stretched and squeezed into a new shape, called the XYZ space.
-Taking a 2D slice of this space gives us a pyramid of colors with reds to the right, greens at the top, and blues to the left.
+Taking a 2D slice of this space gives a pyramid of colors with reds to the right, greens at the top, and blues to the left.
 This space still contains non-sensible colors but we can filter them out by mapping each wavelength of visible light.